CaioDeslandes/CaioDeslandes/README.md

  About Me

-I'm a Computer Information Systems student at Kent State University with an interest in software development, data analytics, and technology.
+I'm a Computer Information Systems student at Kent State University with an interest in IT support, help desk, software development, data analytics, and technology.

 I enjoy developing my programming and analytical skills through academic coursework, certifications, and hands-on projects.